celinechen1114/UBC-2nd-Year-Specialization-Navigator/README.md

 * As a user, I want to change the intended specialization and update my student profile
 * As a user, I want to check if the courses I have added to my student profile meet the requirements to apply for my intended specialization

+*PHASE ONE*
+* As a user, I want to be able to save my student profile to file
+* As a user, when I select the quit option from the application menu, I want to be reminded to save my student profile to file and have the option to do so or not